ntoll/ntoll.github.io/posts/why-computers-1.md

 The computing related rules and states of affairs I'm going to describe are not much more complicated than the game of Snap explained above.
-However, what follows may include a few "brain twists" -- where I expect you to use your imagination to see things in a seemingly unusual or unintuitive way!
+However, what follows may include a few *brain twists* where I expect you to use your imagination to see things in a seemingly unusual or unintuitive way!
 I'm challenging you to acquire a new perspective about seemingly everyday things.
-The external world remains as it was before, but you will have changed -- your newly acquired perspective provides a deeper understanding of what you're observing and why this makes computing possible.
+The external world remains as it was before, but you will have changed.
+Your newly acquired perspective provides a deeper understanding of what you're observing and why this makes computing possible.
 It's fun and can result in rather pleasant "aha" moments (if you were a cartoon character, it's that